-According to our Ramsey Research, half of Baby Boomers have less than $10,000 saved for retirement.(2) And that’s the generation that has had the longest to save!
-It’s no wonder that 56% of working Americans lose sleep thinking about retirement.(3) When it comes to retirement savings, most people are way behind and they know it.
+According to a study conducted by Ramsey Solutions, half of Baby Boomers have less than $10,000 saved for retirement.(2) And that generation has had the longest to save!
+It’s no wonder 56% of working Americans lose sleep thinking about retirement.(3) When it comes to retirement savings, most people are way behind and they know it.

-If you want to have options in your golden years, most agree that you need a sizable nest egg.
+If you want to have options in your golden years, you need a sizable nest egg.
 But let’s face it, saving for retirement is hard work, and it doesn’t happen overnight.

 But here’s the great news: you’ve got two powerful tools when it comes to building your retirement savings.
 Curious about what they are?
 Let’s dig in.

 "You’ve got two powerful tools when it comes to building your retirement savings." —Chris Hogan

 Build Your Nest Egg With These Two Tools

 Building a nest egg takes time and work, but it’s not complicated.
 All it takes is harnessing your two most powerful wealth-building tools: your income and compound growth.

 Here’s how those two tools create a winning game plan for your retirement savings.